-Toxic anger – a resident emotion, can often lead to depression and anxiety.
+Toxic anger – a resident emotion, can often lead to depression and anxiety (click here for more depression quotes ).
 It can bring damning metabolic changes resulting in severe headaches and weight gain.
 It can trigger heart disease, high blood pressure, and cancer.
 Yes, cancer.

 If you are in an abusive relationship, you are mistreating yourself and you are doing a disservice to yourself.
 Take care of yourself, give yourself some breathing space, don’t be too hard on yourself, experience and live with a sense of freedom.
 You deserve better.

 You are allowed to lead a happy life.
 It is perfectly fine for you to do things that matter to you; it is okay to be yourself.
-A good relationship, a healthy environment gives you that respect and personal space.
+A good relationship and a healthy environment give you that respect and personal space.